tableau/hyper-db/website/docs/installation.md

 import { Link } from "react-router-dom";
 ```

-Hyper API is available for Python, C++, Java and .NET supporting Windows, Mac and Linux each.
+Hyper API is available for Python, C++ and Java supporting Windows, Mac and Linux each.
 Depending on the language, the installation can be complex.
 This page contains the detailed requirements and installation instructions for all languages.